noi-techpark/odh-docs/source/domains.rst

-Authentication in |odh| is mainly used in the part of the |bdp| which exposes data to the consumer, which means by the Reader and in every single webservice accessing the Reader.
-The authentication mechanism used is OAuth2 and follows the standard :rfc:`6749`, `The OAuth 2.0 Authorization Framework`.
-Authentication tokens are based on :term:`JSON Web Token (JWT) <JSON Web Token>` as defined in :rfc:`7519#section-3`, to send :term:`claims <claim>`.
+Authentication in |odh| is mainly used in the part of the |bdp| which exposes data to the consumer, which means by the Reader and in every single webservice accessing the Reader, to allow the access to closed data in each dataset only to those who are allowed to.

+There are currently two different authentication methods available:

+* The :strong:`Basic Authentication`, defined in :rfc:`7617`, requires
+  that anyone who wants to access resources supply a valid username and password.
+Basic authentication is used for the datasets in the tourism domain,

+* The :strong:`OAuth2 Authentication` follows the :rfc:`6749` and is
+  used for all the datasets in the mobility domain.

+The OAuth2 authentication mechanism  Authentication tokens are based on :term:`JSON Web Token (JWT) <JSON Web Token>` as defined in :rfc:`7519#section-3`, to send :term:`claims <claim>`.

 For those not familiar with the OAuth2 mechanism, here is a quick